-Systematic Capability is achieved when the equipment used to implement any safety function is designed using procedures intended to prevent systematic design errors.
-The rigor of the required procedure is a function of a Safety Integrity Level (SIL).
-This is evaluated through an assessment of the quality management system for suppliers of process control and instrumentation for safety against the requirements in IEC 61508.
-If the QMS meets the requirements of 61508 a SIL Capability rating is issued.
-The rating achieved depends on the effectiveness of your QMS.
+Systematic Capability is achieved when the equipment used to implement any safety function achieves two goals: the design process has used procedures intended to prevent systematic design errors (fault avoidance) and the design has systematic design control mechanisms such as a diagnostic for incorrect software execution (fault control).
+The rigor of the required design process and control measures are a function of a Safety Integrity Level (SIL).
+This is evaluated through a detailed assessment of the design and the quality and safety management system for suppliers of sensing, control, and final element devices against the requirements in IEC 61508.
+If the design and the design process meet the requirements of IEC 61508, a SIL Capability rating is issued.
 The IEC 61508 certificate indicates the systematic capability of a product.

 SIL based on Systematic Capability e.g. SC3 (SIL 3 Capable)